-There is a stable increase in clinical trials in Latvia over the last 10 years.
-GCP trainings are well organized by the Medicine Information Centre and most of the investigators are GCP trained.
+There has been a stable increase in clinical trials in Latvia over the last 10 years.
+GCP trainings are well organized by the Medicine Information Centre and all participating investigators are GCP-trained.
 Following the European Union accession, Latvia has implemented EU directives 2001/20 and 2005/28, and incorporated GCP guidelines into the national law.

 Lithuania offers companies a business model favorable to the conduct of clinical research, which is increasingly recognized by many key players in the sector.
-More than 90 international biotech, pharma and medical companies, including global ones, have chosen Lithuania as a location to conduct their studies.
+To date, more than 90 international biotech and pharma companies, including global players, have chosen Lithuania as a location to conduct their clinical trials.

 For a relatively small country the number of clinical trials in Moldova is growing rapidly.
 All clinical trial sites comply with the national and ICH/GCP standards.
 Moldova offers fast and effective recruitment and a large pool of a treatment-naïve population.

 With excellent patient recruitment, an established framework for conducting clinical trials, a large population of skilled clinical professionals and a reputation for producing high quality data, Poland remains a key location for international biopharmaceutical sponsor companies.
 Cromos Pharma has been conducting clinical research in Poland since 2015 and opened a permanent office in Warsaw in early in 2020.